Yui-H8/Datacamp/Theory_Large Language Models (LLMs) Concepts.md

 *Well done!
 Observing planets requires seeing them through lenses or telescopes and does not involve language processing.*

 ### Multimodal applications
+The development of artificial intelligence has led to the emergence of various types of models, each with its unique capabilities.
+One particularly versatile and powerful category is multimodal LLMs.

+Which of the following best describes the applications of multimodal versus non-multimodal LLMs?